koddo/.emacs.d.old/README.md

 This happens a lot on OS X, where an Emacs instance started from the GUI inherits a default set of environment variables.

-This library works solves this problem by copying important environment variables from the user's shell: it works by asking your shell to print out the variables of interest, then copying them into the Emacs environment.
+This library solves this problem by copying important environment variables from the user's shell: it works by asking your shell to print out the variables of interest, then copying them into the Emacs environment.

 Compatibility
 -------------

+At a minimum, this package assumes that your shell is at least UNIX-y: if `(getenv "SHELL")` evaluates to something like `".../cmdproxy.exe"`, this package probably isn't for you.

-If you use a non-POSIX-standard shell such as `tcsh` or `fish`, your shell will be asked to execute `sh` as a subshell in order to print out the variables in a format which can be reliably parsed. `sh` must be a POSIX-compliant shell in this case.
+Further, if you use a non-POSIX-standard shell such as `tcsh` or `fish`, your shell will be asked to execute `sh` as a subshell in order to print out the variables in a format which can be reliably parsed. `sh` must be a POSIX-compliant shell in this case.